KyleM2004/Pixel_To_Code_Mastering-Teamwork-Coding-Excellence-and-Debugging-Skills-in-Web-Development/agenda.md

-# CodeCrafters Session Agenda: Online Bookstore Platform Development
+# Pixel To Code Session Agenda: Online Bookstore Platform Development

-Welcome to the CodeCrafters training session!
+Welcome to the Pixel To Code training session!
 Here is the agenda for our 5-hour workshop, designed to enhance your skills in teamwork, coding, and debugging.

 ---